 To save you some time, we've compiled several details about the HARC so that families transporting pets to the United Kingdom will know what to expect.

-First, here's the process: upon arrival at Heathrow, pets are transferred to the HARC for their vet check and customs clearance -- a process that usually takes about 2-3 hours.
+First, here's the process: upon arrival at Heathrow, pets are transferred to the HARC for their vet check and customs clearance — a process that can take 6–8 hours to complete (times can increase during peak times).
 After the check is finished, pets are released into the care of the designated pet owner or agent, who shows a photo ID.

-Here are a few fun facts about the HARC:
+Here are a few facts about the HARC:

-- Around 13,000 dogs and cats pass through the Centre ever year.
+- About 16,000 dogs and cats passed through the Centre last year.